asilverlight/Meta-RAG/README.md

   --epoch 3 \
 ```
 #### Train on RAG Blender Task
 For this part of the training, we first extracted a total of 10,000 data points from the training sets of the four datasets.
 We then performed the standard RAG process using three selected generators to obtain the sub-answers and external knowledge for each question.
-Subsequently, similar to the inference process of RAG-Blender, we embedded all the information into a pre-written prompt and conducted Lora Finetune.
+Subsequently, similar to the inference process of Meta-RAG, we embedded all the information into a pre-written prompt and conducted Lora Finetune.
 ```bash
 export LD_LIBRARY_PATH=/usr/local/cuda-11.8/lib64:$LD_LIBRARY_PATH
 export CUDA_VISIBLE_DEVICES=7